shoelace-style/shoelace/source/docs/customizing.md

 You don’t need to include all of the core variables.
 You only need to include the ones you want to customize.

-Additional variables can be found in the `:root` block of each component’s stylesheet.
-For example, to customize alerts, refer to the top of [`source/css/alerts.css`](../source/css/alerts.css) for a complete list of variables.

 ### Using CSS Variables

 You’re encouraged to use Shoelace’s variables in your own stylesheet.
 This makes it easy to reuse values without hardcoding them.
 It also provides a foundation for extending Shoelace with your own [custom components](#creating-custom-components).